-The school uses a variety of teaching and learning styles in mathematics.
-Our principal aim is ensure that every child has a deep understanding of:
+Our principal aim is to ensure that every child has a deep understanding of:

 - Number and place value

 - The four number operations

 - Fractions, decimals and percentages

-- Geometry, measures and statistics
+- Geometry, measures and statistics.

-Every day we encourage children to consolidate their skills in these areas and provide a short teaching session to build upon them.
+The school uses a variety of teaching and learning styles in mathematics, incorporating a concrete, pictorial and abstract (CPA) approach to introducing, exploring and applying mathematical concepts.
 A wide range of resources are available across the school to ensure competency and we encourage that all new concepts are explored with manipulatives.
 We then aim to ensure that every child can apply their skills to problem-solving contexts.
-This provides a suitable environment for cross curricular learning and an understanding of the role of mathematics in the world around them.
+This provides a suitable environment for cross-curricular learning and an understanding of the role of mathematics in the world around them.